Tony Pastor

 Early Band

 Largely made up of ex-Shaw musicians, Pastor’s new group debuted at the end of 1939, recording on Victor subsidiary Bluebird.
 The band went through a number of vocalists during its first year.
 Elisse Cooper served as its first female singer, with Bob Carroll as male balladeer.
-Kay Foster replaced Cooper in March,[1] and Carroll left in March for George Hall’s orchestra.
-Foster had left by mid-October, replaced by another Kay, Kay Little.
-Saxophonist Johnny McAfee, who also sang, had joined by September, and balladeer Dorsey Anderson by November.
+Both stayed only a few months.
+Kay Foster replaced Cooper in March, with Carroll also leaving that same month for George Hall’s orchestra.[1]
+Foster remained through the summer but had left by mid-October, replaced by Kay Little.
+Saxophonist and vocalist Johnny McAfee had joined by September, and balladeer Dorsey Anderson by November.
 In late 1940, Pastor combined his vocal staff into a quartet variously called “Three Boys and a Girl” or “Three Lads and a Lassie,” which recorded in September.

 In the latter part of 1940, Pastor began to feature specialty drummer Johnny Morris, which resulted in one of the band’s most memorable tunes, “Paradiddle Joe.”
 Pastor’s little brother, Sal, known more commonly as “Stubby,” began to occasionally play with the orchestra in 1941 and officially joined the group later that year.
 Pastor went all out when it came to buying charts for his book.
 His orchestra featured some of the most modern jazz arrangements of its time.
 In contrast to Shaw, much of Pastor’s music could be termed “lowbrow,” often focusing on novelty tunes and ethnic humor.